hashicorp/terraform-provider-google/website/docs/r/bigquery_data_transfer_config.html.markdown

   The geographic location where the transfer config should reside.
   Examples: US, EU, asia-northeast1.
 The default value is US.

+* `service_account_name` -
+  (Optional)
+  Optional service account name.
+If this field is set, transfer config will be created with this service account credentials.
+It requires that requesting user calling this API has permissions to act as this service account.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.